TimGJ/NHSTechnicalTest/README.md

 `$ python3 NHSTechnicalTestPart2.py`

-this assumes that the `import_data.csv` file is in the current directory and by default will write output of failed records to `failed_validation.csv` in the current directory as specified.
+The command line supports the various options available in the Python `unittest` library (e.g. `--verbose`) this assumes that the `import_data.csv` file is in the current directory and by default will write output of failed records to `failed_validation.csv` in the current directory as specified.